pharmaR/val.meter/README.md

 pkg@metrics
 ```

-> [!NOTE]
-> There's currently now way to opt in to these required capabilities!
-That
-> feature is on the way!

 Just like `riskmetric`, this causes the lazy evaluation of
 `rcmdcheck::rcmdcheck`.
 See `R/metric_r_cmd_check.R` to see how metrics
 are implemented and a rough overview of the metadata that comes with each